ripleymj/presentations/intro/Index.md

   - Debian / Ubuntu
   - RedHat / Fedora
   - Arch
-- Sometimes the variants are famous in their own right: Mint, CentOS, Kali, and sometimes they're very minor changes
+- Sometimes the variants are famous in their own right: Mint, CentOS, Kali
+- Sometimes they're very minor changes

 ---
 # About desktop environments

+- One of the biggest changes you'll see between distros is their default window manager and desktop environment
+- Popular choices include: Gnome, KDE, Cinnamon, XFCE, and i3/Sway
+- Big distros package multiple WM/DE - you do not need to reinstall to switch, just install the packages

 ---
 # About licensing